xotnet/statping/README.md

 # statping
-Tool for check is server online
+Miltiplatform ultrafast and lite tool for check is server online written on C++

 ![alt text](img/image.png)